iamsamwen/pfapi/readme.md

 # strapi-pfapi

-a strapi plugin library uses local and redis caches to achieve pretty fast - single digit milliseconds on average api processing time.
+a strapi plugin library uses local and redis caches to achieve pretty fast - single digit milliseconds on average api response time.

 ## how to use